-The Pamoja Education academic calendars for May/June and November session courses are established in conjunction with our partner exam boards and all students are expected to abide by the set calendar.
+The Pamoja Education academic calendars for May and November session courses are established in conjunction with our partner exam boards and all students are expected to abide by the set calendar.

 The course schedule is embedded in each course home page and is reviewed regularly throughout the course.
-Generally, Pamoja Education online courses run over two years, and the two-year course is split into 7 terms.
-For exact dates, please refer to the calendars on the Resources page of the Pamoja Website.
+Pamoja Online Courses run over two years, and the course is split into 7 terms.
+For exact dates, please refer to the calendars on the Resources page of the Pamoja website.

 Aligning with Different World School Calendars

-It is unlikely that Pamoja's online course calendar will align with every school calendar in the world.
-Student self-discipline, Site-based Coordinator (SBC) support and proactive communication with teachers are essential in order for students to successfully manage their time between their face-to-face school studies and their online school studies.
+It is unlikely that Pamoja's course calendar will align with every school calendar in the world.
+Student self-discipline, Site-based Coordinator (SBC) support and proactive communication with teachers are essential for students to successfully manage their time between their face-to-face studies and their online studies.

-- Regular course attendance and participation is essential: Students are expected to fulfil their commitment to their course according to Pamoja's academic calendar.
-Please remind students that they are expected to log into their courses regularly, engage in weekly discussions and activities, and submit assignments on a regular basis – including when they are on a school holiday or when they are involved in extra-curricular activities.
+- Regular course attendance and participation are essential: Students are expected to fulfil their commitment to their course according to Pamoja's academic calendar.
+Please remind students that they are expected to log into their courses regularly, engage in weekly discussions and activities, and submit assignments regularly – including when they are on a school holiday or when they are involved in extra-curricular activities.

 - Notification about future absence is required: Just as in a face-to-face class, students are expected to plan ahead and communicate with their online teachers about potential disruptions.
 Please remind students to inform teachers well in advance if they are committed to a school trip or family holiday that may cause limited internet access.

-The above requests are made in the best interests of our students and in support SBCs.
+The above requests are made in the best interests of our students and in support of SBCs.

-The Pamoja Education Academic Calendar also fulfils requirements to align with important administrative deadlines for candidate exam registration, formal coursework processes and the submission of student data (such as predicted or forecasted grades).
+The Academic Calendar also fulfils requirements to align with important administrative deadlines for candidate exam registration, formal coursework processes and the submission of student data (such as predicted or forecasted grades).